zhaonanq/bikeshare-prediction/README.md

-Finally, you will need to supply a Dark Sky API key in the line `forecast = forecastio.Forecastio(API_KEY)` [historical_newyork.py](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/historical_newyork.py), which can be obtained by setting up an account at Dark Sky.
+Finally, you will need to supply a Dark Sky API key in the line `forecast = forecastio.Forecastio(API_KEY)` in [historical_newyork.py](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/historical_newyork.py), which can be obtained by setting up an account at Dark Sky.

 See below for a snippet of the scraped weather data, which is stored in a PostgreSQL database.